bramus/js-pagination-sequence/README.md

 - **Stable Output**

   When generating a sequence, it will always generate the same amount of entries, for any `curPage` value.
-When viewing a page at the edge of a series, this can result in `numberOfPagesAtEdges` being ignored.
+When viewing a page at the edge of a series, this can result in `numPagesAtEdges` being ignored.

   For example: Instead of having `generate(2, 12, 1, 1)` return `01-[02]-03-..-12` _(5 entries)_, it will return `01-[02]-03-04-05-..-12` _(7 entries)_.
 This is a deliberate choice because `generate(7, 12, 1, 1)` will also return 7 entries: `01-..-06-[07]-08-..-12`.